Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/deployment/_index.md

 otherwise the same addon will be running twice, causing errors, e.g. because of duplicated device serials.

-### Uploading the archive file to the SysAP using the app or browser
+### Uploading the archive file to the System Access Point using the app or browser

 Instead of uploading an addon archive using the `free-at-home-cli` command line tool, the archive can also be uploaded using the app or a web browser.
 An end-user will always use this way, the